This post was guest written by Carlton McDaniel.

 Medical and assistive technologies that allow children more freedom and mobility are being used in some churches.

-Members who are parents or school teachers are providing valuable insight to help ministry leaders better understand the educational needs of a child.
+Members who are parents or school teachers are providing valuable insight to help ministry leaders better understand a child’s educational needs.

 And of course, members who are web savvy are using the internet to invite families to their church.